pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## We've seen this movie before
 The concept of normalcy is a fascinatingly fluid one.
 Behaviors once deemed deviant, relegated to the fringes of society, have become commonplace as the world embraces the range of human experience.
+The following table shows once-deviant behavior as part of our cultural norms.

 | Behavior                               | Current Status                                                                                            | Time Period Considered Deviant                                           |
 | -------------------------------------- | --------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------ |